 While in London, Jean earned her second stripe when she was promoted to Corporal, bringing a small but welcome pay raise.

 By then her sister Gladys had her third stripe, making her a Sergeant.
-“My father, who was a Staff-Sergeant, said jokingly that Gladys had better slow down or she would reach an equal rank with him!”

 And here’s another photo of Gladys seated in the family living room, reading a letter.
 It is rare to see an interior photograph taken in those days — I suspect because the lighting was often so poor.